Building Rapport in your ESL Classroom

 To make your student comfortable, but ensure they are engaged with the lesson, be sure to use comprehensible input at all times.
 This means you should use language that the student can understand even if they do not understand every word or structure you use.
 You can think of comprehensible input as language input that listeners can understand despite them not understanding all the words and designs in it.
 Use language that is one very slight level above your student’s understanding.

 Be careful not to use language that is far too difficult for your student.
 Review the 3 tiers of vocabulary to do this.

 Scaffolding can also build rapport in your classroom because it ensures you are helping the student by modeling activities, whether by using the PPP lesson structure or the “I do, We do, You do” teaching approach.
 Scaffolding empowers students and shows them you respect them because you let them stand on their own at the end of the lesson.

 Bottom Line: Remember, you can’t fake interest.
-But, you can inspire your own interest by asking good questions.
+But you can inspire your own interest by asking good questions.
 Everyone has a story.
-Find out your students story.
-The most important question you can ask is why they want to learn English.
+Find out your student’s story.
+The most important question you should ask your student is, “Why do you want to learn English?”
 This will guide the other kinds of questions you will ask.
-Remember, you can always keep asking “why” to extend the conversation.
+Remember, you can always ask “why” to extend the conversation.